 Who is to preach?
-Who is sufficient for such a task?
-These questions come naturally to any man who rightly feels the weight of delivering the Word of God to the people of God.
+What is the call to ministry?
+These questions come naturally to any man who rightly feels the weight of delivering the word of God to the people of God.
 Can any man stand in the pulpit and preach?
-Are there problems with the increasing number of churches relying on “lay” preachers?
-Dr. Martyn Lloyd-Jones tackles this controversial topic in this lecture from the “Preaching and Preachers” series.
-More than this though, he challenges preachers to think deeply about the notion of “calling.”
-While the idea of calling is often used by Protestants, sometimes it remains ambiguous in meaning and empty without specifics on how to apply the idea in a concrete manner.
+Are there problems with the increasing number of churches relying on lay preachers?
+In this lecture on the call to ministry, Dr. Martyn Lloyd-Jones tackles this controversial topic from his series on “Preaching and Preachers”.
+More than this, he challenges preachers to think deeply about the notion of calling.
+While the idea of calling is often used by Protestants, sometimes it remains ambiguous in meaning and empty, and without specifics on how to apply the idea in a concrete manner.
 With great clarity Dr. Lloyd-Jones outlines not just a definition of calling but how a man can begin to test his own calling.
 Dr. Lloyd-Jones considers further the training of preachers.
-He discusses various departments of theology such as: systematic theology, the use of biblical languages, and church history.
-Perhaps listeners will find with Dr. Lloyd-Jones a surprising alternative to the dominant training model for homiletics.
-Whether you are a lay person in your church, a man testing his calling to preach, or a seasoned pastor trying to help other men discern their calling, this lecture will be of great benefit.
+He discusses various departments of theology such as systematic theology, the use of biblical languages, and church history.
+Listeners may find with Dr. Lloyd-Jones a surprising alternative to the dominant training model for homiletics.
+This lecture will benefit the listener whether they are a lay person in their church, a man testing his calling to preach, or a seasoned pastor trying to help other men discern their calling.

 About Dr. Martyn Lloyd-Jones